zulip/zulip/templates/zerver/help/mute-a-topic.md

 {end_tabs}

-From there, you can unmute any muted topics.
+From there, you can review and unmute any muted topics.

 ## Related articles